-Christian Appalachian Project (CAP) AmeriCorps members commit to direct Service, intentional Community, and Spirituality/reflection in Appalachian Kentucky.
-Early Childhood Educators serve preschoolers ages 3-4 in one of two Child and Family Development centers operated by CAP.
-Child development programs include teaching reasoning, communication, social, physical, and emotional development as well as creative expression.
+Early Childhood Educators serve preschoolers ages 3-5 in CAP"s Child and Family Development Center.
+Child development programs include teaching reasoning, communication, social, physical, and emotional development, as well as creative expression.

-• Participates in the formal and informal developmental assessment of children assigned in order to develop an appropriate educational plan.
+--Participates in the formal and informal developmental assessment of children in order to develop an appropriate educational plan.

-• Safely transports parents and children as needed; keeps vehicle in clean and safe condition and follows all center policies regarding transportation.
+--Safely transports parents and children as needed; keeps vehicle in clean and safe condition and follows all center policies regarding

-• Participates in additional training and enrichment opportunities as assigned.
+--Participates in additional training and enrichment activities as assigned.

 Community Need Addressed

 Kindergarten readiness; education access for low-income families: early childhood academic, social, and emotional development.

 Corps members will help children achieve Kindergarten-readiness, as demonstrated through a statewide school readiness assessment tool.

 Education award upon successful completion of service, Health coverage, Housing, Living allowance, Relocation allowance (if applicable), Student loan forbearance, Training

 In addition to the benefits described above, members also receive access to free mental health counseling.